Maldives opposition protesters arrested after top court validates emergency rule

 Under the emergency, Yameen’s administration has arrested the chief justice, another Supreme Court judge and former president Maumoon Abdul Gayoom on allegations of attempting to overthrow the government.

-Yameen has also fired two police chiefs who said they would uphold the court’s rulings.
-His government retains a majority in parliament in the absence of the 12 MPs stripped of their seats.
+Yameen has also fired two police chiefs who said they would uphold the court’s rulings and he continues to jail opposition members.
+(Additional reporting and writing by Shihar Aneez; Editing by Paul Tait)